MixedRealityToolkit/MixedRealityToolkit-Unity/contributions/opening-and-assessing-issues.md

 ### Project appeals

-Project appeals are discussed in section 2.2 of the [GOVERNANCE.md](../GOVERNANCE.md) file.
+Project appeals are discussed in section 2.2 of the [Governance document](../GOVERNANCE.md).
 These issues can only be triaged by the Project Maintainers, and should be labeled with "Type: Appeal".

 ## Continue assessment